What Is Steam Boiler?- Definition, Working, and Types

 Steam Boiler Efficiency

-Steam Boiler Efficiency= (Heat exported by outlet steam/ Heat supply by fuel) * 100
+Steam Boiler Efficiency = (Heat carried by outlet steam / Heat supplied by fuel) × 100

 Types of Steam Boiler